timojuez/hificon/README.md

 ## Usage

-### Daemon
+### Synchronisation with Pulse
-This connects the Pulseaudio volume controller to the Denon master volume, switches the AVR on and off when starting/suspending/resuming/shutdown.
+This connects the Pulseaudio volume controller to the Denon master volume, switches the AVR on and off when starting playback/idle/suspending/shutdown.
-`freenon_daemon`
+`freenon_pulse`

 ### CLI and shortcuts